- Faiz Ahmed

 Seeking Divorce in the Countryside: Marital Grievances, Dispute Resolutions, and Gender Inequalities in Contemporary China [ project summary ]

-I intend to address these research questions through an ethnographic study of divorce litigation in rural Sichuan Province in southwest China.
+I intend to address these research questions through an ethnographic study of divorce litigation in a rural county in southwest China.
 My research will proceed in four steps.
-First, I will examine rural women’s experiences of seeking legal assistance via the burgeoning legal services market.
-Second, I will investigate how rural women pursue legal remedies for divorce and how basic-level courts respond to their initiatives.
-Third, I will go back to identify the underlying marital grievances that led to divorce litigation.
-Finally, I will explore how marital disputes are handled outside the legal system.
-Together, these research inquires will cast new light on gender, politics, and law in contemporary China.
+First, I will examine rural women's experiences of seeking legal assistance via the burgeoning legal services market.
+Second, I will investigate how these women pursue legal remedies for divorce and how basic-level courts respond to their initiatives.
+Third, I will explore how marital disputes are processed outside the legal system.
+Finally, my fieldwork will unravel the social forces that are transforming marriage, family, and gender relationships.
+Together, these inquires will cast new light on law, gender, and politics in contemporary China.

 - John Fabian Lopez

 - Massachusetts Institute of Technology, Art History/Architecture

 The Hydrographic City: Mapping Mexico City's Urban Form in Relation to its Aquatic Condition, 1521-1700 [ project summary ]